Xunnamius/unified-utils/packages/mdast-util-hidden/docs/interfaces/Hidden.md

 • `Optional` **position**: `Position`

-Location of a node in a source document.
+Position of a node in a source document.

-Must not be present if a node is generated.
+Nodes that are generated (not in the original source document) must not have a position.

 #### Inherited from